monerobuilders/libmonero/README.md

 - Original (25-word) and MyMonero (13-word) seed support
 - Many language support for seeds: en, eo, fr, it, ja, pt, ru, lj...
 - Hexadecimal seed, private spend and view keys, address derivation
+- RPC for getting data from the Monero network

 And many more features... ([Roadmap](#roadmap))